Road to Eagle

 - your parents

-- religious leader (priest, minister, religion teacher, etc; see the Scoutmaster for guidance if you don't have a church)
+- religious leader (priest, minister, religion teacher, etc)

 - school (teacher or principal who knows you well)